 Seasons: 2-Season (advertised as 3 but I wouldn’t recommend it)

-The CORE’s tent poles are steel, which means they’re heavy but extra durable.
+Additionally, the CORE Instant Cabin tent poles are steel, which means they’re heavy but extra durable.

 - Great gear organizer inside

 - Durable poles

 - Great ventilation

 - Setup is fast but takes two people